Campfire Safety

 - Never put glass in the fire pit.
 Glass does not melt away, it only heats up and shatters.
 Broken slivers of glass are dangerous.

 - Aluminum cans do not burn.
-In fact, the aluminum only breaks down into smaller pieces.
+The aluminum only breaks down into smaller pieces.
 Inhaling aluminum dust can be harmful to your lungs.

 Please visit our Contact Us page to ask us a question.
-Click here to make an online Reservation or call us at 320-558-2847.
+To make a reservation, call us at 320-558-2847.